balaji-m-005/CareSync-360/README.md

 Delete
 ```

-The security implementation helps ensure that application data and functionality are accessible only to authorized users and roles.
+The security model helps ensure that application data and functionality are accessible only to authorized users and roles.

 ---

 ## ⚡ Automation

-ServiceNow automation is used to support patient-care processes and reduce manual operations.
+ServiceNow automation capabilities are used throughout CareSync 360 to support patient-care processes and reduce manual operations.

 The project incorporates: